theeugenechong/tp/docs/DeveloperGuide.md

 3. The implementation of the PBKDF2 algorithm for storing passwords was adapted from [this website](https://www.quickprogrammingtips.com/java/how-to-securely-store-passwords-in-java.html).
 The two methods for generating the hash as well as obtaining the salt were reused, but tweaked slightly in our implementation.
 4. The method used to convert an input stream to a file in `Util.java` was adapted from [this website](https://www.baeldung.com/convert-input-stream-to-a-file).
 5. The method used to make a _POST Request_ to an online LaTeX compiler for the `generate` feature was adapted from [this website](https://www.baeldung.com/httpurlconnection-post).
+6. [JUnit 5](https://junit.org/junit5/) is a third-party library used to perform software testing for cOOPer.

 [⬆️ Back to top](#whats-in-this-developer-guide)